English

 5

-2 Data length (Len) Len high-order 8 bits
+2 Data length (Len) High-order 8 bits

-Len low-order 8 bits
+Low-order 8 bits

-6 + Len 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder
+6+Len 1 CRC8 Start from the header, add up all the bytes, and then divide the sum by 256 to get the remainder.

-Datapoint format:
+DP format:

-1 2 3–4 5– n n+1 n+1 to n+2 n+3–
+1 2 3 to 4 5 and followings n n+1 n+1 to n+2 n+3 and followings

 dp1_id dp1_type dp1_len dp1_data dpN_id dpN_type dpN_len dpN_data

-For example, 55 aa 00 06 00 05 03 01 00 01 01 10
+Example: 55 aa 00 06 00 05 03 01 00 01 01 10

-The module returns the following command:
+The module returns the following data.

 0